 Patek’s reference 3940 is one of the longest-running production references in the history of the company, as it was continually produced from 1985 to 2006 and spanned four different case metals (yellow gold, rose gold, white gold, and platinum) with four different dial iterations.
 The 3940 is powered by the automatic caliber 240Q and approximately 7,000 examples were produced through its production run, when it was eventually succeeded by the reference 5140.
 In case you’re not familiar with the perpetual calendar’s dial layout, the right subdial has indicators for the leap year cycle and current month, while the left subdial contains the day of the week and an AM/PM indicator (0-24 hours).
 The left subdial also has a subtly darker tone to the lower portion in order to quickly delineate between the night hours and day hours, though my particular example has not developed the patina that is so often visible on other examples.
 Finally, the 6 o’clock subdial tracks the day of the month and the moonphase.
 Not bad for a watch with a 36mm diameter, 3.8mm movement height, and 9mm total thickness, eh?

-As I write this in summer 2019, it may be helpful to provide a few comments on the current value stratification across case metals and references.
-Generally speaking, yellow gold (3940J) variants are found near the $30K mark, while the 3940G (white gold) is typically in the $40K range.
-Platinum cases (3940P) command a further premium over gold cases, often selling for ~$50K.
-As is often the case in vintage watches, first series examples carry a pricing premium over later iterations, with a 20-25% bump based on condition and accompanying box/papers or provenance.
+When I originally wrote this article in the summer of 2019, values had been steady across case metals for quite some time.
+Back then, yellow gold (3940J) variants were found near the $30K mark, while the 3940G (white gold) was typically in the $40K range.
+Finally, platinum cases (3940P) commanded a further premium over gold cases, often selling for ~$50K.
+These prices also excluded first series examples, which carried (and still do carry) a pricing premium of 20-25% over later iterations based on condition and accompanying box/papers or provenance.
 The first series are visually differentiated by sunken subdials at 3 o’clock and 9 o’clock, as well as a solid caseback.
 Finally, the dials came in three languages – English, Spanish, and German.
 English variants carry a slight premium over the Spanish and German dials, though only to the tune of 5-10%.